Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/middleware/servicemanagerbase.md

 Reverts If:

-* The operator has already migrated
+1. The operator has already migrated
-* The call to the OperatorSetManager to register the operator reverts (TODO: link)
+2. The call to the OperatorSetManager to register the operator reverts (TODO: link)

-#### ejectNonMigratedOperators
+#### **ejectNonMigratedOperators**

 Only callable by ServiceManager contract owner, ejectNonmigratedOperators will eject all currently registered operators that haven't migrated their registration with OperatorSets.
 This requires the RegistryCoordinator of the AVS to set their ejector to temporarily be the ServiceManager contract to allow for this call to succeed.

 Reverts If:

-* ServiceManager is not the RegistryCoordinator ejector address
+1. ServiceManager is not the RegistryCoordinator ejector address
-* Input param `OperatorSetId >= RegistryCoordinator.quorumCount()`
+2. Input param `OperatorSetId >= RegistryCoordinator.quorumCount()`
-* The provided operatorSetId is not a valid quorum
+3. The provided operatorSetId is not a valid quorum
-* If any of the operators in the input array is registered for the OperatorSet
+4. If any of the operators in the input array is registered for the OperatorSet

+#### **registerOperatorToOperatorSets**

+Forwards a call from the RegistryCoordinator to the AVSDirectory contract to register an operator for the given operatorSetIds.

+Reverts if forwarded call reverts:

+1. Any of the operatorSets don't exist
+2. `operator` is not registered with the DelegationManager
+3. `operator` is already registered for any of the operatorSets
+4. `operatorSignature` is not from the `operator`

+#### **deregisterOperatorFromOperatorSets**

+Forwards a call from the RegistryCoordinator to the AVSDirectory contract to deregister an operator for the given operatorSetIds.

+Reverts if forwarded call reverts:

+1. `operator` is not registered for at least one of the operatorSets